 Documents to Attach to Form I-134

 You should also attach evidence to show your income.
-In most cases it will be enough to provide a copy of your most recent tax form, but you may also want to include a letter from your employer and your bank to confirm your employment and money on deposit in U.S. bank accounts.
+In most cases it will be enough to provide a copy of your most recent federal income tax form (or tax transcript), but you may also want to include a letter from your employer and your bank to confirm your employment and money on deposit in U.S. bank accounts.
 Make sure you provide two copies of any documentation you submit with Form I-134 (and keep a copy for your own records).
 Here is some evidence others have used to successfully show that they are able to support a noncitizen visitor:

 - Employer letter.
 This letter will ideally be on official company letterhead and drafted and signed by a human resources official or your boss or employer.
 Make sure it includes a recent date, the date of hire and length of employment, the nature of your position, (If your job is full-time and permanent, make sure he or she makes a note of that!), and your yearly salary.